TreyE/detest/README.md

 ## Supported Test Frameworks

-Currently Detest only supports RSpec.
+Currently Detest only supports RSpec and select Cucumber versions.

 ## Outstanding Features

 Support for Cucumber is planned once RSpec support is stable.

+## Licenses

+Entities granted a license other than the CC based license are provided under the `licenses` directory.